ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 npm install --save @ckeditor/ckeditor5-list
 ```

-Then add the `List` plugin to your plugin list and the toolbar configuration:
+Then add the `DocumentList` plugin to your plugin list and the toolbar configuration:

 ```js
 import List from '@ckeditor/ckeditor5-list/src/list';